-Changes to employment standards rules in the Restoring Balance in Alberta’s Workplaces Act are in effect for temporary layoffs, group terminations, and variances and exemptions.
-All other employment standards changes take effect November 1.
+Changes to employment standards rules in the Restoring Balance in Alberta’s Workplaces Act are in effect.

 - An employee’s hours of work must be confined within a period of 13 consecutive hours in any one workday.